 - For indoor sowing, first cold stratify the seeds for 60 days.

-- After the cold stratification process, Sow the seeds shallowly, an inch or less deep.
-Cover with a light layer of soil.
+- After the cold stratification process, surface sow the seeds and cover with a light layer of soil.